-Based on this storyline, the participants were presented the following sequence of events (illustrated in Fig. 1(b)): after being given their river's initial level (ranging between 10 to 60 included), each participant was asked to make use of a probabilistic forecast (see Fig. 1(b)) of their river level increment after rainfall (ranging between 10 to 80 included) to decide if they wanted to pay for flood protection or not.
-The cost of flood protection was 2,000 tokens.
+Based on this storyline, the participants were presented the following sequence of events (illustrated in Fig. 1b): after being given their river's initial level (ranging from 10 to 60 included), each participant was asked to make use of a probabilistic forecast (see Fig. 1b) of their river level increment after rainfall (ranging from 10 to 80 included) to decide whether they wanted to pay for flood protection or not.
+The cost of flood protection was 2000 tokens.
 They were informed, prior to the start of the game, that a flood occurred if the sum of the initial river level and the river level increment after rainfall (i.e. the actual river level after rainfall) reached a given threshold of 90.
 The probabilistic forecasts were visualised using boxplot distributions.
-They had a spread of about 10 to 20, and indicated the $5^{th}$ and $95^{th}$ percentiles as well as the median (i.e. $50^{th}$ percentile) and the lower and upper quartiles (i.e. $25^{th}$ and $75^{th}$ percentiles respectively) of the predicted river level increment after rainfall.
+They had a spread of about 10-20, and indicated the 5th and 95th percentiles as well as the median (i.e. 50th percentile) and the lower and upper quartiles (i.e. 25th and 75th percentiles respectively) of the predicted river level increment after rainfall.
 Forecasts were given to participants case by case (i.e. when playing the first case, they could only see the boxplot distribution of forecast river increment for case 1).
 Once the participants had made their decisions using both pieces of information (i.e. river level before rainfall and forecast of river level increment), they were given the observed (actual) river level increment after rainfall for their rivers.
-If a flood occurred and the participant had not bought flood protection, a damage cost (i.e. price paid when no protection was bought against a flood that actually happened) of 4,000 tokens had to be paid.
+If a flood occurred and the participant had not bought flood protection, a damage cost (i.e. price paid when no protection was bought against a flood that actually happened) of 4000 tokens had to be paid.